JaumeAlbardaner/PECORE/first_deliverable/README.md

 #### Have you built your own position controller or used the ROS navigation stack?

  - I have built a position controller based on the Pose-Based Visual Servoing (PBVS) that was viewed in class.
+It includes some correction due to the vehicle not being omnidirectional.

 #### How do you think Gazebo is actually driving the robot using your commands?